aeternity/hyperchains-whitepaper/glossary.md

 ### Leader Election Contract
 Election rules defined at contract level (as opposed to consensus level).
-Likely not part of v1.0.

 ### Genesis Accounts
 Accounts in which HC tokens are generated during the first block of CC.